 No information on historical loan amortisation was provided as requested by our new data template.
-As such DBRS analysis incorporates our views on the loan amortisation based on the tenor profile of the average Santander portfolio.
-The loan amortisation assumption is required to calculate the base case PD under the new DBRS methodology.
+Therefore, the DBRS analysis performed incorporates our views on the loan amortisation based on the average loan tenor profile of the similar Santander portfolios.
+The loan amortisation assumption is required to calculate the base case probability of default ("PD") under the new DBRS methodology.

-DBRS determined key inputs used in our analysis based on historical performance data provided for the Originator and Servicer, as well as analysis of the current economic environment.
+Report Date 1 May 2014 DBRS determined key inputs used in our analysis based on historical performance data provided for the Originator and Servicer, as well as analysis of the current economic environment.